ConnorBradley/RapidSearch/README.md

 - No Boyer-Moore implementation

-- Polish the product and then write the report
+- Polish the product and then write the repo